 Pupils commence their GCSE studies in Year 9 and later arrivals to the school are catered for through additional catch-up instruction out of lesson time and purposefully designed Programmes of Study.
 Pupils start on a separate science core programme and at the end of Year 10, after two years of assessment and testing, three certification options are available for them in Year 11.
 Pupils are advised as to which is the best route and grade outcome for them; either certification in the three separate sciences, certification in two separate GCSE sciences or continue studies in all three science subjects to certificate in GCSE: Combined Science.
 Pupils are streamed into Sets according to ability and are taught in relatively small groups.
 Pupils in Year 9 are engaged in 1.5 hours of teaching and learning in each subject each week.
 This rises to 2 hours per week in Years 10 and 11.

 In the sixth form each pupil is taught by subject specialists.
-A-level pupils are engaged in learning and chemistry enquiry and exploration for 5 hours per week whereas IB pupils have 4 and 3 hours of lessons and practical classes for Higher and Standard Level courses, respectively.
+A-level pupils are engaged in learning, enquiry and exploration for 5 hours per week whereas IB pupils have 4 and 3 hours of lessons and practical classes for Higher and Standard Level courses, respectively.